asyncapi/generator/docs/usage.md

 ### Global templates installed with `yarn` or `npm`

-You can preinstall templates globally before installing the Generator CLI.
+You can preinstall templates globally before installing the generator CLI.
 The generator first tries to locate the template in local dependencies; if absent it checks where the global generator packages are installed.

 ```bash
 npm install -g @asyncapi/html-template@0.16.0